jamiljami/inequality_ai/1_literature_review/0_top_tier/1_Frey_Osborne_2013/c_questions.md

 > "For workers to win the race, however, they will have to acquire creative and social skills." (p.
 44)

+- **Machine Learning Classification Framework**: Uses Gaussian Process classifier trained on 70 hand-labeled occupations to predict automation probabilities

+> "We tested three Gaussian process classifiers using the GPML toolbox (Rasmussen and Nickisch, 2010) on our data, built around exponentiated quadratic, rational quadratic and linear covariances." (p.
+33)

+> "The exponentiated quadratic model returns (narrowly) the best performance of the three (clearly outperforming the linear model corresponding to logistic regression), and was hence selected for the remainder of our testing." (p.
+33)

 - **Probability-Based Measurement**: Uses machine learning to assign automation probabilities rather than binary yes/no predictions

 > "We make no attempt to estimate how many jobs will actually be automated.
 The actual extent and pace of computerisation will depend on several additional factors which were left unaccounted for." (p.
 41)